The Initial Contact by the Police and the ‘chat down the station'

 The maximum period of time that a suspect can be detained at the police station is 24 hours.
 This period may be extended up to a total of 36 hours if an officer of the rank of superintendent or above authorises it.

-In certain circumstances the magistrates court may extend the detention time for a further 72 hours.
+In certain circumstances the magistrates' court may extend the detention time to a total of 96 hours.

 These circumstances are: